 Article marketing is still widely used by website owners who want to promote their content across the web.
 Although Google updates this year have made link-building somewhat less effective than it used to be, article marketing that is well done is still highly effective.
 The question is, should you use submission software, or manual article submission?

 The most popular article submission software will promise 100% auto-submission to the best article directories on the Web, which will result in backlinks and a traffic boost.
-Most submission software costs money though — that’s already one disadvantage of automatic submission over manual submission.
+Most submission software costs money, though — that’s already one disadvantage of automatic submission over manual submission.

-The strength of submission software lies in its ability to submit articles automatically, and do it quickly.
+The strength of submission software lies in its ability to submit articles automatically and quickly.
 For large websites, or blog networks, the appeal of submission software is obvious.

 Manual Article Submission

 • Allows for last moment article editing

-The Benefits of Manual Article Submission over Submission Software
+The Benefits of Manual Article Submission Over Submission Software

 • Article directories are increasingly labeling software-submitted articles as spam and they automatically decline them.